 Housing costs in Morristown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Morristown is a decidedly white-collar town, with fully 89.28% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Morristown is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Morristown who work in management occupations (16.27%), sales jobs (9.39%), and food service (9.15%).
+Morristown is a decidedly white-collar town, with fully 89.63% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Morristown is a town of managers, professionals, and service providers.
+There are especially a lot of people living in Morristown who work in management occupations (16.82%), business and financial occupations (10.60%), and sales jobs (9.02%).

 Also of interest is that Morristown has more people living here who work in computers and math than 95% of the places in the US.

 Morristown, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Morristown.
 55.37% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.